Benita’s Credentials

 Specialties

-- Couples Counseling to create a secure attachment bond and heal the wounds that have caused attachment breaches.
+2. Couples Counseling helps people create secure attachment bonds, and heals the wounds that have caused attachment breaches.

-- Counseling Highly Sensitive Introverts is one of my greatest joys.
-Read my bestselling book: The Gifted Highly Sensitive Introvert: Wisdom for Emotional Healing and Expressing Your Radiant Authentic Self available on Amazon.
+3. Counseling Highly Sensitive Introverts is one of my greatest joys.
+If you’d like to get to know me, read my bestselling book.
+It’s a memoir and teaching stories: The Gifted Highly Sensitive Introvert: Wisdom for Emotional Healing and Expressing Your Radiant Authentic Self available on Amazon.
 Take the quiz to see if you are a highly sensitive introvert: www.SensitiveIntrovert.com.

 Advanced Training

-- Gottman Leadership Program – Develops strong healthy committed relationships in a psycho-educational format
+• Gottman Leadership Program.
+I help couples develops strong healthy committed relationships via a psycho-educational format.

-- Emotionally Focused Couple Therapy (EFT) with Dr. Sue Johnson.
-I completed the 4-day EFT Externship Program and Core Skills, which is a year-long training program along with 10 supervised sessions required for certification.
+• Emotionally Focused Couple Therapy (EFT) with Dr. Sue Johnson.
+I completed the 4-day EFT Externship Program and Core Skills, which is a year-long training program along with ten supervised sessions required for certification.

-- A few of the other post-graduate courses I’ve taken over four decades:
+• A few of the post-graduate courses I’ve taken over four decades:

-- Brainspotting: Phase 1, 2, 3, the Masters class with Dr. David Grand, Limbic Counter-transference and several others.
+• Brainspotting: Phase 1, 2, 3, 4, the Masters class with Dr. David Grand, and Limbic Counter-transference along with several others.

 Masters Thesis in Clinical Psychology